-A reviewer of “Starting Over” noted:
+A reviewer of “Starting Over” captured its essence:

-“What you get first, before the smart lyrics, soulful guitar and resonant vocals, is the deep humanness of the songs as a whole.
+“What you get first, before the smart lyrics, soulful guitar, and resonant vocals, is the deep humanness of the songs as a whole.
 Listening through, the sense of connection, vulnerability, and redemption is just what we need right now…Mark Conklin has returned to active music making in a memorable way that's difficult to forget.“

-Now, in 2022, Mark has set his sights on an “even higher musical calling.”
-He is currently putting the finishing touches on a full length Roots Gospel album scheduled to release in June 2023.
-The album, co-produced with GRAMMY Award-winning producer, Mark Prentice, features a star studded cast of Gospel, Christian and Country music luminaries such as, Gloria Gaynor, The Fisk Jubilee Singers, The Fairfield Four, Mike Farris, T. Graham Brown, The McCrary Sisters, Rita Wilson, Wendy Moten, Joseph Rice and more to be announced.
+Fast forward to 2023, Mark now sets his sights on an “even higher musical calling.”
+He's currently adding the finishing touches to a full-length gospel-infused rock 'n soul album, scheduled for release in 2024 under the indie gospel powerhouse StowTown Records.
+Titled "The Gospel According to Mark" and co-produced with GRAMMY Award-winning producer Mark Prentice, the album boasts an impressive lineup of Gospel, Soul, and Country music luminaries, including Gloria Gaynor, The Fisk Jubilee Singers, The Fairfield Four, Mike Farris, T. Graham Brown, The McCrary Sisters, Rita Wilson, Wendy Moten, Joseph Rice, Lenesha Randolph, Ernie Haase & Signature Sound, Rhonda Vincent and John Berry.
 "To quote Elwood Blues," Conklin said, "we're on a mission from God!"
-The album is a throwback to the traditional soul and R&B that Conklin cut his teeth on in the 1990's as a young club and touring musician and the gospel music he absorbed for years as guitarist in the Christian Fellowship Gospel Church praise and worship band in Plainfield, NJ.
+The album is a nostalgic journey to the traditional soul and R&B that shaped Conklin's early musical experiences in the 1990s and the gospel music he absorbed during his time as a guitarist in the Christian Fellowship Gospel Church praise and worship band in Plainfield, NJ.